bem-archive/bem-tools/docs/api/api.en.md

 ### BEM.create.level()

-Creates a level of defenition.
+Creates a level of definition.

 #### Options